Since the Malayan people consists of various ethnicities and different religions, Malaysia is Asia’s fascinating melting pot.

 The worst ethnic conflicts happened in 1969 during the post-election riots.
 The number of fatalities during these conflicts differs very strongly depending on the sources.

 There are two excellent books dealing with these topics.
 The most complete one is The Long Day Wanes: A Malayan Trilogy by Anthony Burgess.
-It deals with ethnic and sociological issues.
+It takes ethnic and sociological issues into focus.

 Another one is The Singapore Grip by J.G.
-Farrell and focuses rather on the life of the British colonialists.
+Farrell.
+This novel describes rather the life of the British colonialists around WWII.

 In the sparsely populated eastern states of Sarawak and Sabah, indigenous peoples make up half to two-thirds of the population.
 However, they are not ethnic Malays.